zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 [here](./image/files_prepared_before_data_processing.png)

 ### Step 4：Run the pipeline
-Open the command line window (for example, terminal in Macbook), cd to the working directory. cd path_to_your_working_directory python CRISPRscreen_main.py configure.txt
+Open the command line window (for example, terminal in Macbook), cd to the working directory and run the analysis pipeline. cd path_to_your_working_directory python CRISPRscreen_main.py configure.txt